edosetiawan1994/Brave-Frontier-Bot/README.md

 use your editor (i recommend sublime 3, download it f you dont have it) then open mybot folder, go to :

-optc-db.github.io/common/data/units, change "window.units" in line 1 into "var units", then at the bottom of the same file add this "export.units = units;" and save the file.
+optc-db.github.io/common/data/units, change "window.units" in line 1 into "var units", then at the bottom of the same file add this "exports.units = units;" and save the file.

-not only units, you have to change details, families, and cooldowns (e.g. : "window.details" into "var details" and add "export.details = details;", then save)
+not only units, you have to change details, families, and cooldowns (e.g. : "window.details" into "var details" and add "exports.details = details;", then save)